Leonardus

 The Dockerfiles to build the images are located in ./Docker.

-Deployment to a Docker Image
+Deployment to Docker Images

 Build Custom CI/CD Images